KarthikPreVin/Parking-Lot-Management-System/README.md

 # Parking-Lot-Management-System
-Created a parking lot management system for MAD1 Project of IIT-M
+Created a parking lot management system for MAD1 Project of IIT-M's BS in Data Science and Application program.

 The code for this project will be posted after it gets evaluated and graded by IIT-M to avoid plagiarism
 ---